appcelerator-archive/grunt-clang-format/README.md

 # grunt-clang-format

-> Format your objective-c code using the clang-format tool
+> Format your Objective-C code using the clang-format tool

 ## Getting Started
 This plugin requires Grunt `~0.4.5`